Cursive Translator: Convert Cursive Writing to Digital Text

 Save it as a JPG or PDF.

-Step 2: Upload scanned file
+Step 2: Upload Your Scanned File

 Click "Select files" to find and upload your scanned document, and make sure you choose "Extract full text" as the action.
 Uploading will start automatically.